RONDANE BACKCOUNTRY SKI EXPEDITION

 Day 4: Dørålseter-Rondvassbu (15km)

 A long skiing day is waiting and maybe the most epic one too.
 We follow Bergedalen in southern direction.
 It’s surrounded by some of the highest summits in Rondane National Park and the views are simply breathtaking.
 After passing the base of Rondeslottet, the tallest mountain (2.178m), we decend to Rondvatnet, the largest lake within the national park.
 We have to cross its entire length to reach Rondvassbu on the opposite shore.
+Here we enjoy a comfortable stay in the staffed mountain hut including full board.
 Overnight in shared rooms.

 Day 5: Rondvassbu-Bjørnhollia (12km)